 Way back in the olden days, when artists needed to sell more than a hundred records to reach No.1 and streaming didn’t even have a name, I started work as a Regional Sales Rep with PolyGram Records.
-For someone as obsessed about music as me, this was a dream come true.
+For someone as obsessed with music as me, this was a dream come true.
 I was indeed the archetypal pig in shit.

 It was 1990.
 The year Margaret Thatcher resigned, they free, free, freed Nelson Mandela, West Germany won the World Cup and Bruce Forsyth celebrated his 107th birthday.
 It was also the year I had a surreal encounter with Mark Knopfler, one of the biggest rock stars in the world at the time.